MPF-Optimization-Laboratory/KLLS.jl/README.md

 - the probability simplex: $\Delta := \{ x∈ℝ^n_+ \mid ∑_j x_j=1\}$) or,
 - the nonnegative orthant $ℝ^n_+$.

-The algorithm is based on a trust-region newton method on the dual problem.
+The algorithm is based on a trust-region Newton CG method on the dual problem.

 ## Release v0.1.2

 The latest release (v0.1.2) includes:
-- Package renamed from "Perspectron" to "DualPerspective"
 - Updated model classes and interfaces
 - Bug fixes in model initialization and regularization
 - Python package available on PyPI